Restart the Backup Service on a Mac - SAFE Backup

 If a backup has missed, but the machine is on for the schedule - and not going to sleep – the first step to take is check the backup service is running.
 Open services and navigate to SDSL Business Cloud Backup Services/SDSL Single User Client ...

-• Stop a running backup – SAFE Backup
+• Take ownership of a backup set – SAFE Backup